SiliconLabs/wifi_combo_applications/iot-pa-wifi-phy_performance_test_gui/phy_performance_test_gui/README.md

 2. Since Channel depends on the band and region, choose the band and region before selecting the channel.
 3. Since the rate depends on the band, choose the band before selecting the rate.

-Finally, click on **Wi-Fi Transmit Start** button to start transmitting the data and **Wi-Fi Transmit Stop** button to stop transmitting.
+Finally, click the **Wi-Fi Transmit Start** button to start transmitting the data and **Wi-Fi Transmit Stop** button to stop transmitting.
 The **Save Log** button will download the list of commands executed.
 The **Home** button will navigate to the PHY Performance Test homepage.

 ### 3.3 Wi-Fi Receive PHY Performance Test Page